cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles-hierarchies.md

 This approach is confusing and we don't recommended it.

-## Approach 2 : Role management using templates
+## Role management using policy templates

 This approach represents roles by using templates instead of groups.
 You assign users to roles by creating policies from the templates.
 Constructing a role hierarchy doesn’t require you to define new templates, but it does require you to group your resources into a hierarchy.
 Fortunately, a resource hierarchy (unlike a principal hierarchy) behaves exactly as you would expect.
 Therefore, you would construct a hierarchy of timesheet resource groups that might look like this.